peteroupc/html3dutil/doc/MathUtil.md

 Returns an arbitrary 2-element vector that is perpendicular (orthogonal) to the given 2-element vector.
-The return value will not be converted to a glmath.
+The return value will not be converted to a unit vector.

 #### Parameters